Secure CheckoutPersonal information is secured with SSL technology.

 - Hardcover ISBN:

-Dr. Keith Lovegrove is Head of Solar Thermal for the UK-based renewable energy consulting group, IT Power.
-He has over 30 years of experience in renewable Energy combined with 15 years of teaching experience in undergraduate and postgraduate courses in Energy Systems and Systems Engineering.
+Dr. Keith Lovegrove is the managing director of ITP Thermal Pty Ltd, which leads work on solar thermal and hydrogen energy systems within the ITP Energised group of companies.
+He has over 30 years of experience in renewable energy combined with 15 years of teaching experience in undergraduate and postgraduate courses in energy systems and systems engineering.
 He was previously the leader of the Solar Thermal Group at the Australian National University.
-In that role he was the lead inventor and design and construction team leader of the 500m2 Generation II Big Dish solar concentrator, recognized with a Light Weight Structures Association of Australia, 2009 design award and a 2011 citation from the Institute of Engineers Australia ACT Engineering Excellence awards.
-Keith has authored and co-authored more than 160 publications including 2 patents and 7 book chapters and major public reports.
-Keith has been an invited plenary speaker at more than 45 conferences and forums.
+In that role, he was the lead inventor and design and construction team leader of the 500m2 Generation II Big Dish solar concentrator, recognized with a Light Weight Structures Association of Australia, 2009 design award and a 2011 citation from the Institute of Engineers Australia ACT Engineering Excellence awards.
+Keith is currently a member of the University of Adelaide’s Centre for Energy Technology advisory board, the Australian Renewable Energy Agency’s Advisory Panel, the Australian Solar Thermal Energy Association board, and chair of the Australian Solar Thermal Research Institute steering committee.

 Elsevier.com visitor survey